 Day 1: Calgary, Alberta / Banff

-Arrive in Calgary, Alberta’s fast-growing city that blends Old West cowboy heritage with a booming contemporary skyline.
-Banff lies less than two hours away via a scenic group transfer over rolling prairies and pine-studded foothills.
+Arrive in Calgary, Alberta’s prairie metropolis that blends Old West cowboy heritage with a booming contemporary skyline.
+Banff lies less than two hours away via a scenic transfer over rolling plains and pine-studded foothills.
 To the west, the monolithic peaks of the Canadian Rockies rise, an imposing gray barrier dividing the vast plains from range upon range of mountains that extend all the way to the Pacific Ocean.
 Our boutique hotel awaits in Banff, in the center of this globally acclaimed adventure hub.
 This evening, meet your Expedition Leader for a welcome dinner in town.

-Day 2: Banff National Park—Bow Valley / Johnston Canyon / Lake Louise
+Day 2: Banff National Park / Marble Canyon / Lake Louise

-Day 4: Icefields Parkway / Athabasca Glacier / Bow Lake
+Day 4: Icefields Parkway / Glacier Walk on Athabasca Glacier / Lake Louise

-Day 5: Yoho National Park—Takkakaw Falls / Emerald Lake
+Day 5: Yoho National Park—Emerald Lake / Takakkaw Falls

 Day 6: Helicopter Flight to Bugaboo Lodge—Alpine Hiking

-Days 7 & 8: Hiking in the Bugaboos
+Days 7 & 8: Heli-Hiking in the Bugaboos

 Day 9: Banff / Transfer to Calgary / Depart

-After breakfast, depart by helicopter for the helipad in the Columbia Valley, where our Sprinter van awaits for a scenic journey back to the Calgary airport for afternoon flights onward.
+After breakfast, depart by helicopter for the helipad in the Columbia Valley, where our private vehicle awaits for a scenic journey back to the Calgary airport for afternoon flights onward.